 |Types of patient payment options||

-There are three payment options for patient claims that can be lodged through Medicare Easyclaim.
-The type of claim submitted is dependent on the manner in which the patient/claimant and the provider have chosen to settle the account.
+There are 3 payment options for patient claims that can be lodged through Medicare Easyclaim.
+The type of claim submitted is dependent on how the patient/claimant and the provider have chosen to settle the account.

 |Types of benefit

 The payment method for claims lodged through Medicare Easyclaim is dependent on whether the account is fully paid, part paid or unpaid.

 Fully paid: where the account has been paid in full, payment will be made to the claimant’s nominated bank account.
 This payment will be initiated by the claimant swiping their EFTPOS card.

 Part paid: where a claimant has made a part payment contribution towards the account.

 Where Medicare benefits are assessed as payable for a claim, a statement and/or cheque in the provider’s name will be sent to the claimant’s address recorded by Human Services.
 The cheque is then sent by the claimant to the provider with any outstanding balance.
 Where no benefit is payable, a statement only will be sent to the claimant’s address recorded by Human Services.

 Where a Medicare Safety Net threshold has been reached and the patient is entitled to an additional safety net benefit, the amount will be either paid by cheque to the claimant or by EFT if this information is stored by Human Services.

 A bulk bill claim is where a patient who is eligible for a Medicare benefit(s) assigns his/her right to the benefit(s) to the servicing provider as full payment for that service(s) and the provider lodges the claim with Human Services.